Penn-Lam/pytorch_convgru/README.md

-# Convolutional Gated Recurrent Unit (ConvGRU) in PyTorch
+# Convolutional Gated Recurrent Unit (ConvGRU) in Pytorch

-These modules implement an individual `ConvGRUCell` and the corresponding multi-cell `ConvGRU` wrapper in [PyTorch](https://pytorch.org).

 The ConvGRU is implemented as described in [Ballas *et. al.* 2015: Delving Deeper into Convolutional Networks for Learning Video Representations](https://arxiv.org/abs/1511.06432).